Gun safes can be broken into, it’s a matter of fact. Give someone enough time, and any gun safe can be cracked, cut into, pried open or the like.

 There are two different ways you can get around this issue:

-- Buying a gun safe with cement filling in the walls is a great way to get through this.
+- Buying a gun safe with cement filling in the walls (there are a couple good options on this list) is a great way to get through this.
 A saw may be able to cut through steel, however once it hits the cement it dulls the blade, and the thief has to move to a different method of entry, buying you time.

 - A safe with thicker steel will also achieve a similar way of fixing this.
 I haven’t run any tests obviously, however 10 gauge or thicker should do the trick.
 The thicker the steel, the longer it takes for the saw to make its way through.